tayyab129/chat-app/README.md

 React Basics-1
-Q1 3:08 what us React?
+Q1 3:08 what is React?
 What is the Role of React in software development?
 Q2 6:15 what are the key Features of React?
 Q3 8:00 what is DOM?
 What is the difference between HTML & DOM?
 Q4 10:59 What is virtual DOM ?
 Difference between DOM & Virtual DOM?